List of commanders of the Blackshirts

-This article lists the commanders of the Blackshirts (MVSN, "Voluntary Militia for National Security"), a paramilitary wing of the Italian National Fascist Party (PNF), between the years of 1923 and 1943.
+This article lists the commanders of the Blackshirts (Camicie Nere, CCNN; officially Milizia Volontaria per la Sicurezza Nazionale, MVSN — "Voluntary Militia for National Security"), a paramilitary wing of the Italian National Fascist Party (PNF), between the years of 1923 and 1943.

 Commandants−General

 The Commandant-General of the Blackshirts (Comandante generale della MVSN) was the supreme commander of the Blackshirts.